ENCCS/nordiquest-workshop/content/index.rst

 - Overview of the main QC hardware approaches
 - Integration of QC with classical computing: hybrid classical/quantum algorithms and HPC-QC systems.
+- Introduction to quantum software testing with Quito tool

 .. prereq::